 We invite applications for a Postdoctoral Research Associate to work with Professor Marc Lackenby at the Mathematical Institute, University of Oxford.
 The position is fixed-term for up to 36 months, funded by the Engineering and Physical Sciences Research Council (EPSRC).
-The successful candidate will be a member of the Topology research group.
 The research will involve collaboration with Professor Marc Lackenby and possibly other members of the Mathematical Institute.